If your child is around age 9, you've probably heard of Severs Disease. What is this serious-sounding heel pain and why is it so common these days?

 Increase calf exibility by doing 3 sets of calf stretches (on both sides) for 20-30 seconds a couple of times a day.

-A podiatrist can help fit heel lifts and arch supports to reduce strain.
+One thing you can do for this is to find a podiatrist to help you out as a podiatrist can fit heel lifts and arch supports to reduce strain.

 A podiatrist can apply and demonstrate the use of firm taping across the growth plate area which other family members can do at home before a strenuous training session or game.